-New Trends in the Video Games Market in China
+New Trends in the China’s Video Games Market

 High-quality mobile games

 Of the revenue from top-up cards (cash cards netizens use to pay for online games), which generated more than $1.45 million in China every month of 2016, role-playing games (RPG) accounted for 66.8%, followed by trading card games (TCG, also called collectible card games) with 13.5%, as reported by the CNG Games Research Center.

 Compared with the other types of mobile games, role-playing games are still the major market-driving force.
 A new mobile role-playing game, Onmyoji (阴阳师) launched in September 2016 by NetEase, became an instant hit, thanks to the unique design of the cards and the game’s traditional Japanese characters.
 Onmyoji features exquisite graphics and 3D animations set in ancient Japan, location-based services (LBS), allowing players to socialize with nearby users, and popular Japanese voice actors to create an immersive gaming experience.
 NetEase’s RPG game was extremely successful with young people last year.
 Onmyoji was one of Facebook’s Top 3 best mobile games of 2016.

 Video game-film relationship

 Another growing trend in China is the videogame-film connection.
 Video games based on movies and TV series are becoming more popular in China.
 As reported by the CNG Games Research Center, the video game adaptations generated $1.29 billion dollars last year, or 10.9% of total global mobile games revenues.
 This trend involves the concept of IP (Intellectual Property), which companies use to adapt original PC games into mobile games.
 In the cross–platform game industry, the IP of a lot of original PC games were used by companies to adapt them into mobile games, such as the mobile game A Chinese Ghost Story (新倩女幽魂), adapted from an online game of the same name launched in 2012 by NetEase.